$10 Mondays in November!

 frequently to come and how many treatments to have.
 More about how many treatments

-- We provided supervision and technical support to 29 sites around NM and gave more than 5000 ear acupuncture for addictions (acudetox) treatments.
+- We provided supervision and technical support to 27 sites around NM and gave more than 5000 ear acupuncture for addictions (acudetox) treatments and supported 18 programs.

 - We coordinated 15 acudetox volunteers who gave treatments from acute detox hospitals to the NMHU addictions conference.

-- We ran 3 acudetox certificate trainings for 18 trainees including for 7 high-school seniors from Walatowa Charter High School in Jemez.
+- We ran 2 acudetox certificate trainings for 12 trainees including 2 high-school seniors from Walatowa Charter High School in Jemez and two other pueblos/reservations.
+We gave a well-attended workshop (35 staff) at NMHU addictions conference teaching the use of ear acudetox seeds for treating addiction